Eppo-exp/eppo-docs/docs/sdks/server-sdks/python.md

 :::info

-By default the Eppo client initialization is asynchronous to ensure no critical code paths are blocked.
+By default, the Eppo client initialization is asynchronous to ensure no critical code paths are blocked.
 For more information on handling non-blocking initialization, see our [documentation here](/sdks/common-issues#3-not-handling-non-blocking-initialization).

 :::